App Challenge Sheets

 DECEMBER 15, 2013

 Just a quick post to let readers know I have launched the beta version of a site dedicated to those who need innovative training for their staff around technology and learning.
+Head to JNXYZ training if I can help you in this way!

 My new iBook ‘The iPad is not a PC’